gimeia/hello-world-container-lab/README.md

 $ docker images

 $ docker run test/spring-test

+# OR to see greeting on localhost:8080
+$ docker run -p 8080/8080 test/spring-test

 $ crtl-c
 # if this does not work open new terminal get the Container ID and use it to stop